 - Poor communication

-- Having a negative attitude toward the workplace
+- Negative attitude toward the workplace

 - Taking too many breaks